TheAllenChou/units/README.md

 Units is a library that provides convenient macros to define custom type-safe unit types with custom literals.
 Basic unit types can further combined to define derived unit types using mathematical relationships, including division and multiplication (more relationships are WIP).

-Enforcing type-safe unit types could help catch logic erros, such as assigning a product of acceleration (meters per second squared) and duration (seconds) to distance (meters).
+Enforcing type-safe unit types could help catch logical erros, such as assigning a product of acceleration (meters per second squared) and duration (seconds) to distance (meters).

 ```C++
 // no compiler error